 At the age of six, her aunt heard of a better, smaller camp in the Province of Kanchanaburi called Ban Don Yan.
 Ka Taw Dow traveled with her aunt and uncle (who she calls her mom and dad) to this smaller camp, leaving her birth parents, a sister, and three brothers behind.
 It was here that they were able to obtain passports and begin the process of entering the United States.

-They made their way to Columbia, Missouri because a few of friends from their refugee camp had come before them.
-She said, “When we landed, there were not a lot of Karen people here, and it was hard because we did not have a car and had to find jobs knowing very little English.”
+They made their way to Columbia, Missouri, because a few of friends from their refugee camp had come before them.
+She said, “…when we landed, there were not a lot of Korean tribe people here, and it was hard because we did not have a car and had to find jobs knowing very little English.”

 This is Sen Lay and Soe Meh’s family.

-Sen Lay is a generous & deeply caring man.
-He is the caretaker of his family—including his two daughters, his in-laws, and his sister’s family.
+Sen Lay is a generous and deeply caring man.
+He is the caretaker of his family, aincluding his two daughters, his in-laws, and his sister’s family.
 Recently he was hired at Love Coffee and loves his co-workers.

-Recently, Sen Lay & Soe Meh’s family moved into a new home where they hope to cultivate a beautiful garden.
+Recently, Sen Lay and Soe Meh’s family moved into a new home where they hope to cultivate a beautiful garden.
 We are so glad they are a part of our community!

 Cing Cing Hlamya arrived in Columbia with her family from war-torn Myanmar in 2009.
 It was winter when they arrived and they had no shoes or coat.
 With the help of City of Refuge, they found food, jobs, and eventually bought a home!